The Ashley Piercing: Everything You Need to Know

 Since the Ashley piercing sits directly in front of the teeth, you must be incredibly careful to avoid biting on your jewelry as you get used to the piercing.
 The initial larger jewelry will be especially easy to chew on.
 It’s a good idea to stick to softer foods in the first weeks as you get used to navigating your new piercing.

-The unique location of the Ashley piercing means that you need to be extra attentive with your aftercare practices.
+The unique location of the Ashley piercing means that you need to be extra attentive with your piercing aftercare practices.
 As with all new piercings, you should limit touching or moving the new jewelry to avoid trauma to the surrounding skin.
 However, since the piercing is located directly on the lips, following this rule can be especially difficult.

 Be very mindful of the new jewelry, especially in the first few weeks of healing.
 Breaking your teeth on your jewelry, trauma that causes unsightly scarring, and jewelry rejection are all risks associated with this piercing type, so this is one piercing that shouldn’t see lazy aftercare practices.